jwstegemann/fritz2/www/src/pages/docs/50_StoreMapping.md

 ```

 :::warning
-The above example is intentionally kept very simple in to reduce complexity and show the code in a straight-forward way.
+The above example is intentionally simply structured in order to reduce complexity and show the code in a
+straight-forward manner.

-For real world application we encourage you to [structure](/docs/render/#structure-ui) it better and divide the UI
+For real world application we encourage you to apply better [structure](/docs/render/#structure-ui) and divide the UI
 into smaller and reusable parts, of course.
 :::